bakdata/kpops/docs/docs/user/what-is-kpops.md

 ## Key features

-- Easy-to-read and write pipeline definitions
+- Easy-to-read and -write pipeline definitions
 - Deploy pipelines with minimal effort and without sacrificing configurability
 - Reset or destroy pipelines gracefully
 - Reset or clean apps again with a single command